Over a million refugees from Sudan

 The emergency aid is aimed at refugees from Sudan and the local population in the Farchana region of eastern Chad.

-Our experience in the field
+Our experience in this Area